tcalmant/ipopo/docs/installation.rst

 have to run ``git pull origin`` to update to the latest version of iPOPO in your virtual environment.

-You can now continue to :ref:`Quickstart`
+You can now continue to :ref:`Quick-start`